The Independent Christian Film Revolution

 It is for this purpose to encourage the next generation and to promote godly independent filmmaking that Vision Forum Ministries is pleased to be supporting the Jubilee Awards and the San Antonio Independent Christian Film Festival.

-The $101,000 Jubilee Award for Best Independent Christian Film Short
+The Jubilee Award for Best Independent Christian Film

 Film categories include feature, documentary, film short, promotional media, and commercial advertisements.
 There are no restrictions on who may submit an entry, and applicants are allowed to make multiple submissions.

 Purse strings of liberal filmmakers have financed moral decadence through film for decades.
 They have had their day, and now is the time for a reformation in filmmaking.
-We at the San Antonio Independent Christian Film Festival are endeavoring to spearhead this reformation by giving our ‘Best of Festival’ Winner $101,000 — the top cash prize in the world awarded by a film festival.
+We at the San Antonio Independent Christian Film Festival are endeavoring to spearhead this reformation by giving our ‘Best of Festival’ prize.
 The goal is to reward that filmmaker who best communicates a Christian worldview with artistic excellence through their work.
 Numerous other category prizes will also be awarded.
 Get the details here.